A Game of Thrones-Chapter 56

 Synopsis

-Tyrion wants to meet his father without the clans, but Ulf expresses distrust and Shagga insists that he will go with the “boyman,” and if he lies, Tyrion will lose his manhood.
+Tyrion wants to meet his father without the clansmen, but Ulf expresses distrust and Shagga insists that he will go with the “boyman,” and if he lies Tyrion will lose his manhood.
 Tyrion is forced to quickly give in to the demands of his captor-followers (he’s still not sure which they are) and selects representatives from each clan to accompany him.
 As a parting jibe, he asks the remaining clansmen to try not to kill each other while he is gone.
 Tyrion dislikes having to work with the clans because they think everyone’s voice should be heard in council, which causes them to argue endlessly.

 External links